The Ballad of Songbirds and Snakes: Plot

 In District 12, Coriolanus and Lucy Gray resume their romance.
-Snow begins to suspect that Sejanus, who has also been forced into the Peacekeepers, is working with rebels and so secretly records part of a conversation between himself and Sejanus, implicating the latter, and sends it to Gaul.
-Coriolanus and Lucy Gray discover Sejanus planning with a rebel, Spruce, to smuggle others away from District 12 and argue over Sejanus's involvement.
-Upon discovering Mayfair eavesdropping with Billy Taupe, Lucy Gray's ex-boyfriend, Spruce and Coriolanus kill them.
-Spruce is later captured for the crime and dies from his wounds.
-Later, due to Snow's recording, Sejanus is publicly hanged.
+He begins to suspect that Sejanus, who has also been forced into the Peacekeepers as punishment for his actions in the arena, is working with rebels.
+He uses a jabberjay to secretly record part of a conversation between himself and Sejanus, who admits to his plans, and sends it to Dr. Gaul.
+Coriolanus and Lucy Gray discover Sejanus meeting with rebels and find Lipp eavesdropping with Lucy Gray's ex-boyfriend, Billy Taupe Clade.
+Coriolanus and the rebels kill the pair, with Coriolanus using a rifle to shoot a fleeing Mayfair to prevent her from revealing his activity to authorities.
+Coriolanus escapes but leaves the murder weapon behind, which is covered with his fingerprints and DNA.
+Later, due to Coriolanus's recording, Sejanus is publicly hanged, although Coriolanus's betrayal isn't revealed.

-Knowing he can still be linked to Mayfair and Billy's murders, Coriolanus agrees to run away with Lucy Gray.
-While escaping District 12, Coriolanus finds the murder weapons and turns on Lucy Gray as she is the only link to his crimes.
+Due to his stellar performance on a qualification exam, Coriolanus is nominated for a prestigious officer position, which could provide a path back to power and prestige in the Capitol.
+However, he fears that the as-yet unfound rifle could implicate him in Lipp and Clade's murders.
+Feeling he has no other choice, Coriolanus agrees to run away with Lucy Gray.
+However, while escaping District 12, he accidentally reveals to Lucy Gray that he was responsible for Sejanus's death.
+Coriolanus finds the rifle hidden in a rebel cabin in the woods, and both he and Lucy Gray simultaneously realize that, after disposing of the weapon, she will be the only remaining link to his crimes.
+Lucy Gray pretends to step outside to gather food but flees, as Coriolanus, desperate to save his future, turns on her.
 While searching for her in the woods, Coriolanus is bitten by a snake, which he believes was a booby trap set by Lucy Gray.
-Coriolanus chases after and shoots at her with the gun, but she escapes.
-While Lucy Gray escapes, Coriolanus hears her sing the last stanza of "The Hanging Tree", and mockingjays echo the melody repeatedly as Coriolanus fires wildly into the trees.
-Later, Coriolanus disposes of the guns and returns to District 12.
+An enraged and delirious Coriolanus chases after and shoots at her with the rifle.
+Coriolanus hears her sing the last stanza of "The Hanging Tree," and mockingjays echo the melody as Coriolanus fires wildly into the trees, unsure if he hit her.
+Coriolanus disposes of the murder weapon and returns to District 12, leaving Lucy Gray's ultimate fate unclear.